sotte/presenting.vim/README.md

  * n - next slide
  * p - previous slide
  * q - quit

-Also, take a look at the presenting.vim examples:
- * PresentingExample.markdown
- * PresentingExample.rst
- * PresentingExample.org

 Of course you can configure the slide separators.